pivovarit/thread-factory/README.md

 Custom thread pool naming is critical for debuggability.

-Unfortunately, relying on default naming schemes often leads to situations where most of our threads are named like:
+Unfortunately, relying on default naming schemes often leads to situations where most of our threads are named in a cryptic manner:

 ![Alt text](/docs/img/threads.png?raw=true)

+Using core Java, there's no easy way to create custom ThreadFactory instances.

 ## Basic API